Configure PROFINET

 PROFINET communication is scalable on three levels:

-• Normal non-real-time communication uses TCP/IP and enables bus cycle times of approximately 100 ms.
+• Normal non-real-time communication that uses TCP/IP and enables bus cycle times of approximately 100 ms.

-• Real-time communication enables cycle times of approximately 10 ms.
+• Real-time communication which enables cycle times of approximately 10 ms.

-• Isochronous real-time communication enables cycle times of approximately 1 ms.
+• Isochronous real-time communication which enables cycle times of approximately 1 ms.

 PROFINET I/O is a modular communication framework for distributed automation applications.
-PROFINET I/O uses cyclic data transfer to exchange data, alarms, and diagnostic information with programmable controllers, input/output (I/O) devices, and other automation controllers (for example, motion controllers).
+It uses cyclic data transfer to exchange data, alarms, and diagnostic information with programmable controllers, input/output (I/O) devices, and other automation controllers such as motion controllers.

 1. I/O devices